-In addition to working directly with students, the NSU Write from the Start Writing and Communication Center offers faculty support for teaching writing in the disciplines.
-This support will be available on campus and online to full- and part-time faculty members
+In addition to working directly with students, the NSU Write from the Start Writing and Communication Center (WCC) offers faculty support for teaching writing in the disciplines.
+This support will be available on campus and online to full- and part-time faculty members.

 Faculty can encourage their students to come to the writing and communication center for individual assistance.
 Our consultants offer students individualized assistance through one-on-one sessions lasting 45 minutes.
 These sessions can be in person or online, and can focus on any stage of the process, from brainstorming and developing ideas to editing final products.

-Specifically, they will discuss assignments, listen to ideas, ask questions, talk about writing strategies, offer constructive feedback, and strengthen students' writing and communication habits.
-In addition, consultants can assist with small group assignments so long as all members of the group are present.
+Specifically, consultants will discuss assignments, listen to ideas, ask questions, talk about writing strategies, offer constructive feedback, and strengthen students' writing and communication habits.
+In addition, they can assist with small group assignments so long as all members of the group are present.

 Faculty are encouraged to work with the WCC to develop expertise on disciplinary-specific conventions pertaining to the assignments students will bring in to the center.

 Services include assistance on the following:

-Each college has two faculty members who act as liaisons between their college and the NSU Write from the Start Writing and Communication Center.
+Each college has two faculty members who act as liaisons between their college and the WCC.
 Participation can be counted toward university service, leadership, and engagement.